500Foods/Philement/elements/007-nitrogen/README.md

 - Adafruit/Feather/WiFi/Can bus/Arduino project is the current thought process.
 - Use the same tooling for the MMU project.
 - An actual product that could be made for sale.
-- Maybe develop production version rather than the Adafruit feather implementation.
+- Maybe develop a production version rather than the Adafruit feather implementation.
 - RP2040.